 This course will give a great, all-round start to your teaching career.
 It will enable you to become a reflective, critical and enquiring primary teacher.
 We’ll give you the essential tools you need to kick-start your career.
 These will increase your flexibility, ensuring that you’re well-equipped to handle changing circumstances.
 You’ll also be in an ideal position to continue developing your understanding, knowledge and skills throughout your professional life.

 This course has very high employability rates and many of our trainees gain employment in local primary schools.
 Trainees are supported with the application process as part of their course.

-During the PGCE Primary and PGCE Early Years course, students are made aware of future study opportunities in order to utilise the Master's level credits gained as part of the course towards a full Master's Degree.
+During the PGCE Primary and Early Years course, students are made aware of future study opportunities in order to utilise the Master's level credits gained as part of the course towards a full Master's Degree.

 The National College for Teaching and Leadership bursaries are available for trainees on eligible postgraduate courses in England who are not employed as a teacher.
 Bursary amounts will vary depending on degree class.

 If you're graduating next summer (2017) and are thinking about your future career options, which may include teaching in primary schools, come along to our PGCE Primary and Early Years course information day.
 The course team will be on hand to talk you through the course, about teaching as a career, PGCE entry requirements and how to apply.
 You'll also get the opportunity to try out some of the activities you might be expected to complete as part of an interview.